FoxVK/clem-web/README.md

 # clem-web
-web interface for clementine and in future for otherplayers whwihc supports dbus and mpris interface.
+web interface for clementine and in future for other players which supports dbus and mpris interface.

 WARNING: Still under development.
 It can not run as daemon and it prints debugigng output to error pages so it can be currently security risk.

 # Usage